simonmika/egmontmika.com/content/blog/how-to-start-a-church-2.md

 Yet, there is another way.

 You don’t need all of this, not even money.
-Instead of starting an organisation with a programme, you could rather ignite a process of disciple making.
+Instead of starting an organisation with a program, you could rather ignite a process of disciple making.
 And you can do this right where you are, wherever you live, work, study or spend your spare time.
 You start out by making just one disciple of Jesus.
 And then another one, and another.
 One or two at a time, sometimes even a couple or a family.

 And by demonstrating and being an example, you teach these people to do the same with their relatives and friends.